thso/dart-doc-syncer-test/README.md

-public/docs/_examples/template-syntax/dart
+Template Syntax
 ---------------

-Welcome to the example application used in angular.io/dart's [public/docs/_examples/template-syntax/dart](http://www.github.com/angular.io/public/docs/_examples/template-syntax/dart) page.
+Welcome to the example application used in angular.io/dart's [Template Syntax](null) page.

-To run your own copy:
+You can run a [hosted copy](www.template-syntax-link.com) of thissample.
+Or run your own copy:

 - Clone this repo.
 - Download the dependencies.